maketea90/messagingApp/README.md

 - *make rules*

 This may not work for a few tries, if it errors out just give it some time and rerun, repeating as necessary until it manages to run properly.
+This is because it takes firebase some time to fully create the project before adding rules and indexing.

 ### allow email/password signup